estii20/water-cycle-quiz/README.md

 - Features the fifteen water cycle questions.
 - Four option buttons with three incorrect answers and one correct answer and a start button.
 As the player moves through the game there is a next button.

 The function to display the questions creates buttons to display the answer text, then checks if the answer is correct from the question index.
-The answer is then selected when the user clicks and the answer buttons are appended.
+Then the function select answer shows the answer from the four answer options in the question array.
+Once the answer is selected when the user clicks, the original answer buttons are appended.

 ### Answer correct or incorrect